Andrew Wallace-Hadrill

-Andrew Frederic Wallace-Hadrill, (born 29 July 1951) is a British ancient historian, classical archaeologist, and academic.
+Andrew Frederic Wallace-Hadrill, (born in Oxford on 29 July 1951) is a British ancient historian, classical archaeologist, and academic.
 He is Professor of Roman Studies and Director of Research in the Faculty of Classics at the University of Cambridge.
 He was Director of the British School at Rome between 1995 and 2009, and Master of Sidney Sussex College, Cambridge from August 2009 to July 2013.

 Early life and education

 Wallace-Hadrill was born on 29 July 1951 in Oxford, England, the son of mediaeval historian John Michael Wallace-Hadrill and Anne Wallace-Hadrill (née Wakefield).
 He was educated at the private Rugby School.
 He studied Literae humaniores (i.e. classics) at Corpus Christi College, Oxford, graduating with a Bachelor of Arts (BA) degree: as per tradition, his BA was later promoted to a Master of Arts (MA Oxon) degree.
 He went on to attain a Doctor of Philosophy (DPhil) degree at St John's College, University of Oxford.
 His doctoral thesis was titled "Suetonius on the emperor: studies in the representation of the emperor in the Caesars" and was submitted in 1980.